Cognigy/Documentation/docs/en/docs/ai/tools/analytics/odata-analytics-endpoint.md

 ---
 # OData Analytics Endpoint

 Cognigy.AI exposes an OData v4 analytics endpoint to retrieve analytics records.
-OData, *the Best Way to REST* is a powerful API framework, see more at [OData.org](https://www.odata.org/).
+[OData](https://www.odata.org/), the best way to REST, is a powerful API framework.
 The OData Endpoint allows you to retrieve all raw data out of Cognigy.AI.
-It has all your enterprise analytics needs covered to make fine grained queries in your spreadsheets or build rich dashboards for your bots with your favorite data visualization tool.
+It covers all your enterprise analytics needs to make fine-grained queries in your spreadsheets or build rich dashboards for your bots with your favorite data visualization tool.

 <blockquote class="callout callout_info" theme="📘">
     <span class="callout-icon">▶️</span>